 How are vocabulary and reading connected?

-To be able to understand what you have read, you need to know the meaning of the words that you are reading.
+To understand what you have read, you need to know the meaning of the words you are reading.
 Research tells us that vocabulary knowledge, including both oral and written vocabulary, is critically important for a child’s success in school (Kamil et al., 2008).

 That being said, each person has a specific vocabulary, words that they know and use.
 Vocabulary is the body of words a person knows.
-The bigger vocabulary that a person has, the easier it is to read and comprehend what it is that they are reading.
+The larger vocabulary a person has, the easier it is to read and comprehend what they read.

 “Vocabulary knowledge could be considered a proxy for a person’s background knowledge.
 A person that has more knowledge of a subject is likely to better comprehend text about that subject, as well as know more words related to the topic.”
 The Journal of Educational Research, Volume 2, 2009